BRYN4444/HitmanRoulette/README.md

 * Stream Overlay mode; A method for streamers to show Objectives and more over the gameplay.

 ### Latest Updates:

+**December 16, 2021**
+* **Roulette:**
+  * **Resolution/Zoom Warning:** Changes have been made to the phrasing and implementation of this warning.
+It will no longer block access to the Roulette outright.
+Instead, the warning will display at the top of the page and can be closed out of.
+* **Current Plans:**
+  * Going through H2 to update Contract Mode Target images and add Photo Objectives.
+Might add more H2 targets and/or extra objectives afterwards, but I'd like to get these bigger milestones out of the way first.

+---

 **December 6, 2021**
 * **Roulette:**